There are many theories about existence and its origins. I want to touch on one of them: God created life so it could know itself.

 Beyond religious traditions, the concept of God has been explored in philosophical discourse, where interpretations range from the classical theistic conception to more abstract or impersonal understandings of a divine principle or ultimate reality.

-Furthermore, some individuals and spiritual traditions conceive of God as a transcendent force or universal consciousness that permeates all of existence, transcending religious and cultural boundaries.
+Furthermore, some individuals and spiritual traditions conceive of God as a transcendent force or universal consciousness that permeates all existence, transcending religious and cultural boundaries.

 This more inclusive and ecumenical understanding of God emphasizes the interconnectedness of all life and the underlying unity of diverse religious and spiritual paths.